Aeroraven/Ifrit-v2/README.md

-And some references that give inspirations:
+And some references that give inspirations.
+Thanks for their selfless dedications.

 1. https://tayfunkayhan.wordpress.com/2019/07/26/chasing-triangles-in-a-tile-based-rasterizer/
    1. https://github.com/NotCamelCase/Tyler